 target _blank or they’ll open within the Facebook frame.

 Also, you may benefit from adding:

-to your css to avoid the scroll bars on you app.
+to your CSS to avoid the scroll bars on your app.